Important Update: Read this before going any further

 I think that’s because of the difficult life I had early on.
 Perhaps I wasn’t aware that happiness was even a valid state of being.
 But I am now, and I choose to be happy.

-So that’s why I don’t post any more… or do the guru thing.
+So that’s why I stopped being a guru.
 It just isn’t a fit for me.

-With that being said, I did want to address a few professional issues before I go:
+With that being said, I did want to address a few professional issues:

 If you read my book, somewhere in there it says something like this, “If you want to talk with me about a project, you have to pay me a consulting fee up front and then I’ll talk to you.”